runepolaris/Xenodark-Bronya/README.md

 ### You there?
 Pretty much a ping, checking if the bot is still responding normally.
 ```
-Mashu, are you there?
+Bronya, are you there?
 ```

 ### Selfie
-This command will search on safebooru a picture of our beloved Mashu.
-Because no one has enough mashu pics, amiright?
+This command will search on safebooru a picture of our beloved Bronya.
+Because no one has enough m pics, amiright?

 ### Timer
 This command will **start** or **stop** the timer for you.
 Just include in your message (along with the prefix and the command name) the word *start* to start the timer, or *stop* to stop it.
 For example:
 ```
-Mashu, can you start the timer for me please?
+Bronya, can you start the timer for me please?
-Mashu, I'm done!
+Bronya, I'm done!
 Stop the timer!
 ```

 ### Search
-Mashu will search on google for you.
+Bronya will search on google for you.
 The search terms should be wrapped inside quotation marks.
 ```
-Mashu, can you search "Aister Github"?
+Bronya, can you search "Rune Github"?
 I lost the link
 ```

 ### Repeat
-Mashu will repeat after you.
+Bronya will repeat after you.
 She's a nice girl, isn't she?
 Don't force her to say lewd things tho.
 The sentence you want her to repeat should be put inside quotation marks.
 ```
-Mashu, repeat after me: "Aister is my one and only Master"
+Bronya, repeat after me: "Rune is my one and only Captain"
 ```

 ### My Profile